Lenovo rises as mobile, data server player to sidestep PC slump

 Aside from grabbing headlines by hiring Hollywood star Ashton Kutcher as a part-time product engineer on its Yoga tablet computers, Lenovo stands out from peers for its ability to embrace change.

 It began making smartphones in 2010.
-The 4.7 percent share of the global smartphone market it claimed in the quarter ended September, according to IDC data, means only Apple Inc (AAPL.O), Samsung Electronics (005930.KS) and Huawei Technologies HWT.UL are bigger.
+The 4.7 percent share of the global smartphone market it claimed in the quarter ended September, according to IDC data, means only Apple Inc, Samsung Electronics and Huawei Technologies are bigger.

 "We definitely have a plan to grow organically but at the same time we have our eyes open for all opportunities available in the market, and have ourselves well prepared," Wong Wai Ming, Lenovo's chief financial officer, said in a post-earnings call.